dvirberlo/LiveSnakeGame/README.md

 # Live Snake Game
-I've create for code practice and learning.
+A (keep it) simple & stupid game I have create for code practice and learning.

 ```sh
 npm install